 Tontine Coffee House, N.Y.C. by Francis Guy

 “Tontine Coffee House, N.Y.C.” by Francis Guy depicts the Coffee House, which dates from 1792, and can be identified by the American flag on its roof.
 The Tontine Coffee House on the north-west corner of Wall Street and Water Street was built by a group of stockbrokers to serve as a meeting place for trade and correspondence.
-It was organised as a tontine, a type of investment plan, and funded by the sale of shares.
+It was organized as a tontine, a type of investment plan, and funded by the sale of shares.
 Diagonally opposite on the extreme right is the Merchant’s Coffee House, where the stockbrokers of the Buttonwood Agreement and others did trade before the construction of the Tontine.
 On the right is Wall Street, leading down to the East River.

 The view is towards the east, and the masts of ships at East River piers can be seen.
-The Tontine was among New York City’s busiest centres for the buying and selling of stocks and other wares, for business dealings and discussion, and political transactions.
+The Tontine was among New York City’s busiest centers for the buying and selling of stocks and other wares, for business dealings and discussion, and political transactions.
 Individuals and groups from all parts of society met there and collectively engaged in the many civil and economic affairs.
 The Merchants’ Coffee House across the street was used extensively by Federalists in 1787–88.

-Today, Wall Street is an eight-block-long street running from Broadway to South Street and 200 years after this painting is the well known recognised Financial District in New York City.
+Today, Wall Street is an eight-block-long street running from Broadway to South Street, and 200 years after this painting is the well known recognized Financial District in New York City.
 Over the last 200 years, the “Wall Street” term has become the common expression used to describe the financial markets of the United States and the American financial services industry.
 Wall Street today is home to the world’s two largest stock exchanges, the New York Stock Exchange and NASDAQ.

 The name of the street was most probably derived from a wall or a wooden palisade on the northern boundary of the New Amsterdam settlement, built to protect against Native Americans, pirates, and the British.
-The growing city eventually constructed fortifications with a solid 12-foot (4 m) wall in this location which later in 1685, surveyors laid out as Wall Street along the lines of this original stockade wall.
+The growing city eventually constructed fortifications with a solid 12-foot (4 m) wall in this location, which later in 1685, surveyors laid out as Wall Street along the lines of this original stockade wall.